Living in Kinmen

 Food in Kinmen is abundant and diverse.
 In addition to Taiwanese and Kinmenese food, you'll find places serving pizza, pasta, brunch options, Korean, Japanese, and Dai cuisine.
 There are also numerous street carts scattered throughout the main towns serving fried munchies and both Jincheng and Shanwai boast a number of milk tea options.
 You will be sure to figure out your favorite places and likely discover new ones.

 For vegetarians, Taiwan is a safe haven with a variety of meatless options.
-Historically, there is a large population of Buddhists and Taoists that promotes a vegetarian diet.
+Historically, there are large populations of Buddhists and Taoists that promote a vegetarian diet.
 You'll find that most restaurants are very accommodating and will make a dish vegetarian specially for you when requested.
 However, there are some differences to note between a western vegetarian and a Taiwanese vegetarian: in Taiwan, vegetarians believe garlic, scallions, leeks and onions are not vegetarian.
 Any of the mentioned seasonings will not be found in vegetarian restaurants.

 As far as entertainment, there is actually an "Irish pub" and a couple bars on the island.
 Spend a night out at KTV, bowling, or have a beach party!
 Kinmen also has two movie theaters that will show all the latest films playing in Taiwan.